carlos4ndre/django-channels/README.md

 feature, great for real-time apps using websockets.

-The react app is served by django, so you will need to access the it on http://localhost:8000
+The react app is served by django, so you will need to access the it on `http://localhost:8000`.

+In case you're using the development environment, then you can also access `http://localhost:3000` to develop the frontend part, which is very handy as it provides hot reload and on the fly linting messages!